What should I do if I want to sell a home with historic flooding?

 - Surface water

-Some incidences of flooding are more likely to recur than others; if your home flooded due to exceptional circumstances that are highly unlikely to be repeated, say so and detail why.
+Some incidences of flooding are more likely to recur than others; if your home flooded due to exceptional circumstances that are highly unlikely to be repeated - say so and explain why.

-If the property has experienced historic flooding it does not necessarily mean you should not buy the house.
-The risk of future flooding may be low or tolerable for you.
-More importantly you should satisfy your self that affordable buildings insurance can be obtained to cove r the risk.
-Your mortgage lender will require this as a condition of lending.
+If the property has experienced historic flooding it does not necessarily mean the buyer will walk away.
+The risk of future flooding may be low or tolerable for your buyer.
+The buyer and their solicitor will be primarily focussed on the availability of affordable buildings insurance that covers the flood risk.
+The buyer's mortgage lender will require this insurance as a condition of lending.